Miguel Bosé: 2016–present: Bosé MTV Unplugged

 On 7 October 2016 he released Bosé MTV Unplugged, a live album that contains remakes of his previous songs as duets with Sasha Sokol, Pablo Alborán, Marco Antonio Solís, Fonseca, along with many other singers.
 Four singles were released off Bosé MTV Unplugged: the first "Bambú", featuring Fonseca; the second was "Gulliver", with Mexican singer Natalia Lafourcade.
 The third single "Olvídame tú" with Marco Antonio Solís.
 "Estaré", was released as the fourth single from the album on 7 February 2017.

 On 20 February 2018 Miguel Bosé performed in the 2018 Viña del Mar International Song Festival, to a sold-out audience.
 Bosé performed "Si Tú No Vuelves" with American duo Ha*Ash.
 On 6 December 2019 Bosé featured on Ha*Ash's single "Si Tú No Vuelves" from the duo's Ha*Ash: En Vivo album.

 Personal life

 In 1980, Bosé declared himself to be bisexual, "but not homosexual".
 Years later, he identified as "trisexual".
 He was in a long-term relationship with sculptor Ignacio Palau from 1992 to 2018.
 In 2011, Bosé's twins were born via surrogacy.
-Seven months later, were born through the same method with Palau's biological gene.
+Seven months later, the Bosé had twins who were born through the same method with Palau's biological gene.

 On 23 January 2017, Bosé lost his niece Bimba Bosé to cancer.

-During the COVID-19 pandemic Bosé became one of the most active denialists of the pandemic, questioning the effectiveness of masks and other aspects of the virus.
+During the COVID-19 pandemic Bosé became one of the most active denialists of the pandemic in Spain, questioning the effectiveness of masks and other aspects of the virus.
 Some of his videos were removed from YouTube and Facebook.